rayuumie/rayuumie/README.md

 - 👋 Hi, I’m @rayuumie
-- 👀 I’m interested in Zig, C++ and Godot.
+- 👀 I’m interested in Zig, C and Godot.
-- 🌱 I’m currently learning Cpp and Zig⚡
+- 🌱 I’m currently learning C and Zig⚡
 - 💞️ I’m looking to collaborate on game dev related projects.
 - 📫 How to reach me @rayuumie on socials 🧙‍♂️👍🏻